 \section{Conclusion}

-We demonstrate using LLMs to augment real-world time series with diverse, relevant synthetic context provides a viable solution to the lack of available context-aided forecasting datasets.
+We demonstrate that using LLMs to augment real-world time series with forward-looking synthetic context provides a viable solution to the lack of high-quality context-aided forecasting datasets.
 We do so by introducing \textbf{\dataset}, a 7-million-window corpus of scenario-style contexts aligned to forecasting windows.
 We also design an extensive verification pipeline to ensure that the 904 instances in the test split of \dataset contain context relevant for context-aided forecasting.

-We empirically demonstrate the usefulness of \dataset by first confirming that Direct Prompt, a state-of-the-art procedure to use LLMs for context-aided forecasting, gets much better forecasts on the \dataset test split with the correct contexts than without them.
-This shows that the full data generation procedure combined with the verification procedure leads to contexts that are highly complementary to the time series data.
-To complete this empirical analysis we introduce \model, a new multi-modal model architecture, and show that when trained on \dataset training split, it not only performs competitively on \dataset test split, but also generalizes to a real-world benchmark.

-This work highlights two practical conclusions: (i) meaningful progress in context-aided forecasting benefits from benchmarks that explicitly test context complementarity under controls, and (ii) architectures that enforce explicit dual-modality alignment can learn to use context even when training data contains noisy textual signals.
+Our results show that our data generation procedure combined with the verification procedure leads to contexts that are highly complementary to the time series data.
+To complete this empirical analysis we introduce \model, a new multi-modal model architecture, and show that when trained on the \dataset training split, it not only performs competitively on the \dataset test split, but also generalizes to a real-world benchmark.
+This work highlights two practical conclusions: (i) meaningful progress in context-aided forecasting benefits from benchmarks that explicitly test context usefulness under controls, and (ii) architectures that enforce explicit dual-modality alignment can learn to use context even when training data contains noisy textual signals.
 Future work includes reducing the cost of the verification procedure to generate a fully verified training set and developing methods to increase the diversity of generated contexts.